 –William Least Heat Moon, author of Blue Highways: A Journey into America and PrairyErth

 “[Cottonwood Roots] has, as we used to say at the rooming house table, [great] reach.
 That authority rests upon a double basis: knowledge and the wisdom to see that knowledge in the context of our national history.
 Add to that double base a style that is lucid, relaxed, and good-humored.”

 –D. L. Emblen, editor of The Reader’s Rejoinder newsletter

 In the two years after it first appeared, Cottonwood Roots received about a dozen critical notices.
 Below are some of the reviews.
 Click on an image to open the associated review in a new window in PDF format.

-Use the buttons below to read an excerpt or to purchages the book.
-The Kindle ebook is available now, the paperback should be available by August, 2020.
+Use the buttons below to read an excerpt or to purchase the book.